 Generally, it's easy to pick out the 'early pace' and 'finishers' although dogs with 'middle' or 'all round pace' will always be a little more difficult!

-> In the U.S.A. it's the 'Official Chart Writers' who determine a runners position in a race:
+In America it's the 'Official Chart Writers' who determine a runners position in a race:

-> Off Call or Break Call - This is the greyhounds racing position 1-8 coming from the starting boxes.
+Off Call or Break Call - This is the racing positions of the greyhounds 1-8 exiting the starting boxes.

-> The 1/8 Call - This is the dogs position exiting the 1st (escape) turn.
+The 1/8 Call - This is the dogs position exiting the 1st (escape) turn.

 Stretch Call - This is the runners position in the field measured at a point just entering the final turn.

 Finish Call - This is the dog's final finishing position 1-8 measured at the finish line.